WWE News: Update On WWE’s Plan For Number Of Title Changes At ‘WrestleMania’

 Baron Corbin was a relatively new proposed champion, but WWE officials have not been as pleased with Dean Ambrose’s Intercontinental Championship reign as they had hoped.
 They are granting The Lunatic Fringe the type of match this year, however, that he was campaigning for a year ago with Brock Lesnar, with the addition of a hardcore stipulation expected this week on WWE SmackDown.

 Randy Orton winning the WWE Championship at ‘Mania has to be the most surprising of the bunch, considering Wyatt just won the title a month ago and his ascension has been a long time coming.
 The news also would seem to indicate that Neville will remain Cruiserweight Champion as he’s been rumored to face Austin Aries.
-Aries has to get through a fatal five way match Tuesday night on WWE 205 Live, but is expected to win.
+Aries has to get through a Fatal Five-Way match Tuesday night on WWE 205 Live but is expected to win.

 The lone title match that seems the most in danger of being on the show would be the SmackDown Tag Team Championship match, but the seeds have been planted for American Alpha to defend against The Usos.
 WWE officials are just deciding if making it official overloads the card.
 There have not been this many matches on WWE’s grand stage since 1991 when there were 15 bouts at WrestleMania VII.